 One final comment on this or any other app dependent on having a charged phone.
 Hikers should be able to navigate by some other method just in case your phone does die.

-While you should always know how to navigate in case of technology failure this app is well worth while if your chosen trail is available.
-It just takes all the worry out of your time on the trail
+While you should always know how to navigate in case of technology failure this app is well worthwhile if your chosen trail is available.
+It just takes all the worry out of your time on the trail and it’s also a great planning app

 If you have used the Guthook Guides App or have questions, we’d like to hear from you.
 Post your comment or question below